 Luxembourg signed the Convention on Nuclear Safety (CNS) on 20 September 1994.
 It entered into force on 6 July 1997 by ratification.
-Luxembourg actively participated in all 6 previous review meetings of the contracting parties.
+Luxembourg actively participated in all previous review meetings of the contracting parties.

 No nuclear power plant, no other fuel-cycle facility, no research reactor and no other nuclear facility is operated or planned in Luxembourg.
 In its immediate vicinity, at only 8.5 km south from the national border EDF operates the French NPP "Cattenom" comprising four 1300-MWe reactors.
 A second French site, Chooz with two times 1450 MWe output is located at around 70 km west from Luxembourg and the three reactors (3 x 930 MWe) at Tihange in Belgium have a distance of 65 km north-west from the closest border point.
-The closest German NPPs, Biblis (shutdown since March 2011 under the German phase-out policy) and Philipsburg, are situated at around 150 km east of Luxembourg.
 Other operating NPPs, like Doel (Belgium), Fessenheim and Nogent-sur-Seine (France), Borsele (Netherlands) and Neckarwestheim (Germany) are at distances between 150 and 250 km.

 Figure 1: Situation of Luxembourg.
 The image indicates the location of the 3 closest NPP's in France and Belgium, respectively.
-The red dots on the map show locations where automatic radiation monitoring stations are installed.
+The red dots on the map show locations where radiation monitoring stations are installed.